| |

 integration and maximizes the negotiation capability in international

+trade relations, with other nations or economic blocks.
 At the same time, as a process, Mercosur is the name given to a system

 of objectives, institutions and ground rules aimed, precisely, at materializing,